 We considered this a key audit matter due to the magnitude of revenue and there being multiple revenue streams increasing the complexity of recognition.

-a sample of agreements to develop an understanding of the basis for which revenue is earned.
+How our audit addressed the key audit matter a sample of agreements to develop an understanding of the basis for which revenue is earned.
 We recalculated a sample of the fees by applying the fee percentage per agreements to the relevant benchmark, such as funds net assets or property revenue.